domu904/katanspec/README.md

 ##NSpec code katas without Visual Studio

-This is a [WarmuP](https://github.com/chucknorris/warmup) template for doing code katas using NSpec.
+This is a [WarmuP](https://github.com/chucknorris/warmup) template for doing code katas using NSpec (it can be used as a base template for doing any kind of .Net development in VIM, actually).
 This readme also contains instructions for using VIM for these code katas.
-It's purpose is to really put an emphasis on the kata and test driven development in a lean development environment.
+Its purpose is to really put an emphasis on the kata and test driven development in a lean development environment.
 After you get the hang of it, you may find that you're as productive in vim when compared to Visual Studio.

 ##Why would you want to do .Net dev outside of Visual Studio?